Rethima-Reddy/kafka-sample/README.md

 sort(x)
  > 1 3 4 4 6 9
 ```
-## Getting a histogram from set of data
+## Drawing a histogram from set of data
 - We can pictorially represent the data we have.
 To present the data in the form of histogram, we can use a predefined function called ```hist()```.
 For example, to a draw a histogram to a dataset called mtcars which will be downloaded by default during the instalaion process of R Studio)
 ```
 hist(mtcars$gear, main= "Histogram for gear data in mtcars table")
 ```
 (img)
 - gear is a column in the mtcars table as you can see.(img)
-## Getting a pie chart from set of data
+## Drawing a pie chart from set of data
 - We can get a pie chart from the data set we have.
 We can use a predefined method called ```pie()``` to draw a pie chart.
 For example:
 ```
 slices <- c(10,9,5,2,4)